Dataplate/dataplate/api/README.md

 DataPlate - API
 ================

-Various API that provides audited access to Data sets.
+Various APIs that provides audited access to Data sets and communicate with DataPlate WebService.

 ## Projects